BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 ---

+To specify the creation of Animated PNG files instead of Animated GIFs, you can use the UsePNGAnimations block.
+You give it a YES or NO value like:

+    UsePNGAnimations: Yes

+---

 To ignore specific files, to prevent generating documentation for them, you can use the IgnoreFiles block.
 Note that the commentline prefix is not needed in the configuration file:

     IgnoreFiles: